Are you looking for easy Easter desserts to serve after dinner? My copycat Reese's Eggs are the perfect thing to serve to your guests as a treat.

 - Line a cookie sheet with parchment paper.

 - In your mixer, add the peanut butter, powdered sugar, and vanilla extract.
-The mixture will stick together once you scoop two tbs into your hands and mash it together.
+The mixture will stick together once you scoop two tbs into your hands.

-- Shape into an egg with your hands.
+- Shape into an egg with your hands and flatten it a little.

 - Refrigerate or freeze for 15 minutes to get the peanut butter eggs solid.

 - Prepare chocolate mix.
-Dip peanut butter eggs into the chocolate and place them back on the cookie sheet lined with parchment paper.
-Make sure you don't have extra chocolate on the eggs
+Dip peanut butter eggs into the chocolate (instructions on how to melt the chocolate below) and place them back on the cookie sheet lined with parchment paper.
+Drizzle with the extra chocolate using a spoon.

-- Pop in the fridge for 15 minutes.
+- Pop in the freezer for 15 minutes.
 Enjoy your copycat Reese's eggs.

 Chocolate Coating